Mount Nebo: History of the modern Memorial of Moses

 The ancient church, a pilgrimage destination since the 4th century, was excavated between 1933 and 1938 by Sylvester Saller, bringing to light the basilica with its chapels and the annexes of the monastery.
 The exquisite mosaics were then covered back with soil for protection.
 In 1963, the Custody of the Holy Land decided to restore the mosaic floors and Virgilio Corbo was put in charge of the project.
 A metal shelter designed in Oxford was erected over the ruins, but work was interrupted by the 1967 Arab-Israeli war.
-Renewed work ensued between 1976-1984, when a new mosaic was discovered in the diaconicon-baptistery.
+Renewed work ensued between 1976 and 1984, when a new mosaic was discovered in the diaconicon-baptistery.
 By 1984 the consolidation work was completed, and as a result, the basilica could be used both for liturgical purposes, as well as for displaying the restored mosaics, either in situ or mounted on the walls.
 After renewed plans drawn in 1989 and geological surveys and assessments of the ancient and modern structures made a decade later, a new shelter, basically a complete basilica was built over the ancient church between December 2007 and the reopening day on 15 October 2016.
-Not even the sudden death of Michelle Piccirillo, a key figure in the project, in October 2008, led to a break in the work.
+Not even the sudden death of Michele Piccirillo, a key figure in the project, in October 2008, led to a break in the work.